Neimen Zizhu Temple

 內門紫竹寺正門

-With a history of over 300 years, it was originally the guardian deity of the Kuo family.
-Due to a legend about the manifestation of Guanyin Buddha's "Flying Stove," it has become the most historically significant and largest "Guanyin Temple" in the province.
+With a history of over 300 years, it was originally the guardian deity of the Guo family.
+Due to a legend about the "Flying Stove" of Guanyin Bodhisattva, it has become the most historically significant and largest "Guanyin Temple" in the province.

 Neimen Zizhu Temple Introduction